Columns A-K

 Column J - Postcode

-Postcode’ is a voluntary field in the Workplace Profile.
+Postcode’ is a mandatory field in the Workplace Profile.
 It is a four-digit number that refers to the postcode of an employee’s primary workplace location.

 • If an employee attends multiple different locations for work, enter the post code where they spend most of their time.